Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl/reference/cwindow-class.md

 BSTR, do kterého se má uložit text okna

 *strText*<br/>
-A `CString` do kterého se má text okna Uložit.
+`CString`, do kterého se má text okna Uložit

 ### <a name="return-value"></a>Návratová hodnota